NeneWang/mastery-cli/Readme.md

 - Easily track personal project goals, such as daily commits.
 - Access over 150 offline programming problems with accompanying offline tests and a built-in compiler.
 - Seamlessly collect and sync progress across devices when connected to the internet.
-- Establish habit hooks, like integrating flashcards and math practice into your development cycle.
+- Establish habit hooks that integrate flashcards and math practice into your development cycle.
 - Utilize an offline algorithm that identifies weaknesses and generates quick flashcards for memory refresh.
-- Enjoy free flashcard decks covering Computer Science Architecture, Networking, AWS, System Design, Design Patterns, and more.
-Plus, easily share your flashcard decks.
+- Enjoy free flashcard decks covering Computer Science Architecture, Networking, AWS, System Design and Design Patterns.
+- Commit and push code with `mcli coa` and automatically receive a DSA problem or flashcard.
+- Get tomorrow's weather forecast and perform quick currency conversions directly from the CLI.
+- Maintain an events database with publish and edit features for tracking your progress.
+- Automatically test algorithm problems and visualize your activity with heatmaps.
+- Prioritize learning with a skill-tree structure and generate decks from spreadsheets or grouped JSON data.
+- Quickly convert images to ASCII for use in terminals or reports.
+- Keep momentum with study sessions like `mcli ses`, `cses`, and `amses`.

 ## Install and Test.